KarimHassanieh/Udacity-RoboND-FollowMe-DeepLearning/README.md

 ## 3- Conclusions & Future Work :

 While the result obtained is above what is required it can still be enhanced.
-More data can be collected to
+More data can be collected to improve the accuracy of the nueral network.
+In addition more experimintation can be done on the hyper paremeters to obtain better results.